 Many technologies can be used for PWA, but the final choice usually depends on the Progressive Web App development company you work with.
 For example, in Neoteric, we specialize in React and Angular.
 Having a broad experience in those two, we know how to build a great app, including the features you need.

 Summary of PWA and its benefits

 If you’re looking to develop an app, be sure to do your research beforehand to make an educated choice.
-If you’d like to further explore Progressive Web Apps advantages and possibilities, and determine whether PWAs are a good direction for your project, reach out!
+If you’d like to further explore Progressive Web App’s advantages and possibilities, and determine whether PWA is a good direction for your project, reach out!
 We’d love to discuss your needs and advise you on the best solution.

 See if it’s the right choice for your business and kick-off the development